Hari-N-2005/Hari-N-2005/README.md

 ### 👨‍💻 About Me

 I'm a developer who loves crafting efficient code and beautiful user interfaces.
-I started my tech journey exploring the fundamentals of C and Python, and gradually expanded into full-stack web development.
+I started my tech journey exploring the fundamentals of C and Java, which is currently expanding to full-stack development.
 I enjoy solving logical challenges and learning new technologies.

 - 🌱 Always learning and improving through building projects
 - 🧠 Strong foundation in computer science and problem-solving